-FIFA 21 Career Mode: New features, wishlist, PS4, Xbox Series X, Training, Transfers & more
+FIFA 21 Career Mode: New Features, Pre-Order Bonus, Release, Reveal Date, Future Star, Concepts, Changes, Training, Transfers & more

 The popular offline game mode saw a number improvements last year, but how will EA build on that?

 FIFA 21 will be the first in the series to be released on the Next Gen consoles, but how different will it be to FIFA 20?

 EA has made improvements to Career Mode in recent years but more will be expected on FIFA 21.

 A recent post that accompanied the exciting FIFA 21 EA Play announcement, reveals the roadmap for feature reveals.